 Summary

-• We can use a bash for loop to perform a calculation for a number of input files.
+loop to perform a calculation for a number of input files. - We can use

-• We can use grep or awk to parse results or parameters from our output files.
+to parse results or parameters from our output files. - We can use

-• We can quickly generate a plot of a data file with gnuplot.
+- We can quickly generate a plot of a data file with

 Extra